Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Introduction

-The framework to understand the large-$N$ limit of $B^N(t)$ was created independently in \cite{Cebron2013} and \cite{DHK2013}: namely, the Laplacian on $\mathrm{GL}(N,\C)$, when applied to trace polynomial functions, has an explicit form $\mathcal{D}+\frac{1}{N^2}\mathcal{L}$ where $\mathcal{D}$ is a first-order pseudo-differential operator and $\mathcal{L}$ is a second-order linear differential operator.
-Together with concentration bounds, this led to proof of the almost sure convergence of the process $B^N(t)$ to $b(t)$ in terms of $\ast$-distributions: I.e.\ convergence of traces of polynomial functions of the process at different times.
-This was generalized in \cite{Kemp2016,Kemp2017} to a two-parameter family of diffusion processes on $\mathrm{GL}(N,\C)$, all Brownian motions with respect to invariant metrics, which includes the unitary Brownian motion as a boundary case.
-In \cite{KempCebron2022}, linear fluctuations around the limit were studied.
-Meanwhile, the original Segal--Bargmann--Hall transform was extended to allow for complexified time \cite{DHK2020}, and this gave rise to a third (and final, in a sense explained below) parameter for invariant metrics.
-Very recently \cite{BCC2025} upgraded the convergence $B^N(t)\rightharpoonup b(t)$ to this $3$-parameter ``elliptic'' setting, and moreover upgraded the convergence from traces to norms of poynomial functions (so-called strong convergence).
+The framework to begin understanding the large-$N$ limit of the Brownian motion $(B(t))_{t\ge0}$ on $\mathrm{GL}(N,\C)$ was created independently in \cite{Cebron2013} and \cite{DHK2013}.
+The processes $(W(t))_{t\ge 0}$ and $(B(t))_{t\ge0}$, along with their Hermitian and unitary cousins, have Markov generators that are Laplacians on different spaces (see Section \ref{sect:BMLie} for details).
+Careful analysis of the associated Markov semigroups yields explicit covariance estimates, e.g.\ $\mathrm{Cov}[P(B(t),B(t)^\ast),Q(B(t),B(t)^\ast)] = \mathcal{O}_{t,P,Q}(\frac{1}{N^2})$ for any $t\ge 0$ and non-commutative polynomials $P,Q$.
+In \cite{Kemp2016,Kemp2017}, these results were generalized to multiple times and to a two-parameter family of diffusion processes on $\mathrm{GL}(N,\C)$, all Brownian motions with respect to invariant metrics, which includes the unitary Brownian motion as a boundary case.
+Meanwhile, the original Segal--Bargmann--Hall transform was extended to allow for complexified time \cite{DHK2020}, and this gave rise to a third (and final, in a sense explained at the end of Section \ref{sect.intro.BMs} below) parameter for invariant metrics.
+Very recently \cite{BCC2025} upgraded these convergence results to this $3$-parameter ``elliptical'' setting, and moreover upgraded the convergence from {\em traces} to {\em norms} of polynomial functions (i.e.\ strong convergence).

+All that being said, the spectrum is discontinuous in the topology of convergence in $\ast$-distribution.
+For example \cite[Example 1.2]{Bordenave-Chafai-circular} the permutation matrix $Q$ of a full $N$-cycle and the unilateral shift $S$ on $\mathbb{C}^N$ have the same limit $\ast$-distribution (being bounded rank-$1$ perturbations of each other); but the spectrum of $Q$ consists of the $N$th roots of unity, while the spectrum of $S$ is $\{0\}$ for all $N$.
+In general, convergence of eigenvalues is much harder to establish than convergence in $\ast$-distribution.
+For example, in the case of polynomials in independent Ginibre random matrices, the convergence in $\ast$-distribution has been known since the early nineties, see \cite{Voiculescu1991}, but the convergence of the empirical eigenvalue distribution remains a currently active problem -- see the 2022 paper \cite{Cook} for partial results, and the very recent preprint \cite{Yi-Han} for a proposed full solution.